-Parameters Action Limit Construction Pha ase Impact Monitoring DO in mg/L ≤ 5.28 ≤ 4 SS in mg/L ≥ 12 or 120% of control station's SS at the same tide of the same day of measurement, whichever is higher ≥ 14 or 130% of control station's SS at the same tide of the same day of measurement, whichever is higher Turbidity in NTU ≥ 4.0 or 120% of control station's turbidity at the same tide of the same day of measurement, whichever is higher ≥ 4.3 or 130% of control station's turbidity at the same tide of the same day of measurement, whichever is higher Temperature in °C 1.8°C above the temperature recorded at representative control station at the same tide of the same day 2°C above the temperature recorded at representative control station at the same tide of the same day
+Parameters Action Limit Construction Pha Construction Phase Impact Monitoring DO in mg/L ≤ 5.28 \leq 4 SS in mg/L \geq 12 or 120% of control station's SS at the same tide of the same day of measurement, whichever is higher \geq 14 or 130% of control station's SS at the same tide of the same day of measurement, whichever is higher Turbidity in NTU \geq 4.0 or 120% of control station's turbidity at the same tide of the same day of measurement, whichever is higher \geq 4.3 or 130% of control station's turbidity at the same tide of the same day of measurement, whichever is higher Temperature in°C 1.8°C above the temperature recorded at representative control station at the same tide of the same day 2°C above the temperature recorded at representative control station at the same tide of the same day i.
+"Depth-averaged" is calculated by taking the arithmetic means of reading of all three depths.